Hussainabad (Sindh)

+Hussainabad (حسین آباد) is one of the nine town municipal corporations of the Hyderabad district in Sindh, Pakistan.
+It lies by the Indus River.
+The neighbourhood is also known as Gidu Bandar.

+Toponymy

+Bandar is a Persian word meaning a port, in this case on the Indus.
+Gidu refers to an 18th century statesman, Diwan Gidumal, who founded the settlement.

 Notables

 Captain Abdul Shakoor Shaheed participated in the Indo-Pakistani War of 1965 and earned medals including "Nishan E Jurat."

 Geography

 Mehran Park is near the Indus River (Sindhu Darya).